Skip to main content

 Hardwood Floor Rehabilitation

 Hardwood floors are generally desired for their durability and timeless look which complements almost any home.
 Over time, however, these hardwood floors will inevitably become scuffed and worn, especially in places with high foot traffic or where furniture rubs against them.
 The good news is that hardwood floorboards can usually undergo some sort of rehabilitation that does not require full replacement.
-If you are looking for dealers then make sure you go based on the reviews.
 However, it can be a tough decision process; how do you know when it’s appropriate to delve into these procedures, and where do you start?

 Know the Condition of Your Floor

 Deciding when and to what extent you need to rehab your hardwood floors is often a personal aesthetic preference.
 However, it is generally recommended to go through a refinishing process if your boards are cracking or showing through your finish.
 If your floorboards are much older or have experienced trauma such as water damage, you may need to completely pull up your boards and start from scratch.
-You will want to seek the help of a flooring specialist at https://www.barhamandsons.com/ when considering whether full replacement is right for your home.
-In a recent article we read about hardwood flooring in Raleigh NC, The Rewards Of Investing In High-Quality Hardwood Flooring, we learned that replacing your old hardwood flooring in Raleigh with new high-quality options can make all the difference in your home’s look, feel and value.
+You will want to seek the help of a flooring specialist when considering whether full replacement is right for your home.
 If you have experienced water damage, you should check your floorboards for moisture.
-Pros say that the normal moisture content of hardwood floors is about 8 to 12 percent, but if they are saturated beyond that, you may need to pull up the damaged floorboards, replace them, and then proceed with the entire hardwood refinishing and sanding process.
+Experts say that the normal moisture content of hardwood floors is about 8 to 12 percent, but if they are saturated beyond that, you may need to pull up the damaged floorboards, replace them, and then proceed with the entire refinishing and sanding process.

 Weekend Warriors, Beware!